thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 **Goal:** Lift the arm straight forward in front of the body.

-**The cheat:** When pain limits true glenohumeral elevation, patients shrug the shoulder upward and allow the humerus to internally rotate.
-This creates apparent arm elevation using the scapulothoracic joint instead of the glenohumeral joint, undermining the rehabilitation value of the exercise.
+**The cheat:** When pain limits true forward elevation, patients shrug the shoulder upward and allow the humerus to internally rotate.
+This results in the arm rotating inward to support the humerus, which results in a wrong exercise.

 **Tracking:**
-- *Primary movement:* atan2 applied to the accelerometer to calculate the exact angle of elevation from gravity — no gyro integration needed, giving a highly stable 0–90° reading.
+- *Primary movement:* atan2 applied to the accelerometer to calculate the exact angle of elevation from gravity, no gyro integration needed, giving a highly stable 0–90° reading.
 - *Cheat detection:* Strictly the Y-gyro.
 A shrug causes the humerus to twist, which maps directly onto the Y-axis.
 Side-to-side sway is completely ignored to prevent false alarms from small lateral postural shifts.

 **Feedback:**
-- Shrug or internal twist detected → Motor 1 (inside) or Motor 3 (outside) pulses.
+- Shrug or internal twist detected → Motor 1 (inside) or Motor 3 (outside) pulses. (mostly inside)

 ---